agera-sdk/previous-version-2/README.md

 This visual editor will require an external IDE for logical programming, such as Visual Studio Code.

+## Additional Platform Detection

+Internally, Rialight uses Cargo features, including `rialight_browser_export`, to detect platforms that are not operating systems, including browsers, and futurely gaming consoles, since most of these use a WebAssembly target such as `wasm32-unknown-unknown`, where the OS does not exist.

+Current features used for platform detection:

+- `rialight_browser_export`

+You should not worry about specifying these Cargo features as you'll be using the Rialight commands to build or export your application to a specific platform, such as `rialight export --platform browser`.

 ## Comparison to Other Technologies

 - The concept of nodes is similiar to the concept of DOM elements: you cannot subtype a specific DOM element kind and instead use the existing ones.
 Although the framework strives to have as many node kinds as possible, you may need to wrap it into an unrelated type or create an UI component from the UI API (`rialight::ui`).